 Regardless of the upgrade frequency a district chooses, it is important to ensure the vendor actively supports the operating system in use so it can continue to receive security fixes for known vulnerabilities or bugs.
 The district should plan to replace any operating systems or software that may be close to the end of its useful life or no longer eligible for support from its vendor.

-15. What should a school district consider before instituting a Bring Your Own Device (BYOD) practice, allowing use of social media/networking, wireless networks, or remote access?
+17. What should a school district consider before instituting a Bring Your Own Device (BYOD) practice, allowing use of social media/networking, wireless networks, or remote access?

 Decision-makers, system managers, HR, and IT should discuss the potential implications involved with social media, wireless and remote access, and personal devices.
 Following a district-wide determination of appropriate technologies, IT will typically develop the related policies and submit them to decision-makers for review.

 Like any change in practice, before a district adopts a new IT practice, it should consider the security risks that any related technology introduces, ways to help mitigate those risks, and what policies will be needed to guide the use of these technologies before adopting or permitting the use of any new technology.
-A few examples of risks to consider for BYOD, social media, and wireless and remote access are listed below.
+A few examples of risks to consider for BYOD, social media, wireless, and remote access are listed below.

 BYOD

-Social Media
+Social media

 Wireless